Primordial Black Holes from CDM Isocurvature Perturbations: Discussion

 An open question is the relationship of our results to constraints on dark matter substructure \cite{Ricotti:2009bs,Blinov:2021axd,Li:2012qha,Delos:2017thv}, which is the subject of significant recent interest and can be constrained by, e.g., caustic microlensing \cite{Diego:2017drh,Oguri:2017ock,Dai:2019lud} or pulsar timing \cite{Siegel:2007fz,Clark:2015sha,Dror:2019twh,Ramani:2020hdo,Lee:2020wfn}, but depends sensitively on the nature of the dark matter and its nonlinear evolution.
 On the same note, the details of our results rely on an conjecture for the probability of CDM fluctuations to collapse to PBHs, which deserves further validation from numerical simulations.

 As future constraints on PBH abundances arrive they can be converted to improved CDM isocurvature constraints using our results.
-However, because of the exponential suppression of PBH formation in the small $\sigmaHC$ limit, the constraints presented here can probably not be improved dramatically, especially on the smallest small scales.
-The PBH constraints from evaporation, for example, already reach the exponential floor where future improvements to $\fPBH$ can lead to only logarithmic improvements in the isocurvature constraint.
+However, because of the exponential suppression of PBH formation in the small $\sigmaHC$ limit, the constraints presented here can probably not be improved dramatically, especially on the smallest scales.
+The PBH constraints from evaporation, for example, approach the exponential floor where future improvements to $\fPBH$ can lead to only logarithmic improvements in the isocurvature constraint.
 This is similar to PBH constraints on small-scale adiabatic perturbations, where the abundance is always exponential in the perturbation amplitude.

 Instead, a key signal of large fluctuations on small scales is the production of second-order induced gravitational waves (see, e.g., \cite{Domenech:2021ztg} for a recent review).
-Constraints on induced gravitational waves from future gravitational wave detectors will lead to constraints on the small-scale adiabatic spectrum stronger than the constraints from PBH production.
-The induced gravitational wave signal from small-scale CDM isocurvature perturbations which collapse during global radiation domination merits further study.
+Constraints on induced gravitational waves from future gravitational wave detectors will lead to constraints on the small-scale adiabatic spectrum stronger than the constraints from PBH production. {Following up on this work, the induced gravitational wave signal from small-scale CDM isocurvature perturbations which collapse during global radiation domination is studied in Ref.~\cite{Domenech:2021and}.}

-\acknowledgments We thank Metin Ata and Valeri Vardanyan for fruitful discussions.
-We are grateful to Guillem Dom\`{e}nech, Wayne Hu, Kazunori Kohri for insightful comments and discussions.
+\acknowledgments We are grateful to Metin Ata, Guillem Dom\`{e}nech, Wayne Hu, Kazunori Kohri, Volodymyr Takhistov, and Valeri Vardanyan for insightful comments and discussions.
 This work was made possible by the Yukawa Institute for Theoretical Physics workshop YITP-X-21-02 and by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This work was supported in part by JSPS KAKENHI Nos.~19H01895, 20H04727, and 20H05853.